Offset vs Redraw - It isn't complicated

 Which One is Right for You?

-Choosing between an offset account and a redraw facility depends on your financial situation and goals, all you can do is educate yourself and decide which best suits you:
+Choosing between an offset account and a redraw facility depends on your financial goals and personal situation.
+Here’s a breakdown to help you decide which is best for you:

 Redraw Facility: Suitable for borrowers who want to make extra repayments and have access to those funds for emergencies or large expenses.

 Both options offer valuable benefits and can help reduce the total interest paid over the life of the loan.
-It's important to review the terms and conditions of your loan and consult with an expert to determine the best strategy for your needs.
+It's important to review the terms and conditions of your loan and consult with an expert to determine the best strategy for your needs and goals.